swiftlang/swift/docs/classes.rst

 In a derived class, if you define a member with the same name as a member of its base class, the base class member is overridden by default.
-If the type doesn't match (what exactly "match" means TBD), it's an error.
+If the kind and type doesn't match (what exactly "match" means TBD), it's an error.
 This implies that it's impossible to hide a base class member without explicit markings.

-The override-by-default model requires two attributes to control when it isn't doing the right thing: "shadow" and "overload".  "overload" means that the member of the derived class is an overload of the base class member;
+This model requires two attributes to control it when the default isn't correct:
+"shadow" and "overload".  "overload" means that the member of the derived class is an overload of the base class member;
-all the members from the base class and the derived class are part of overload resolution.  "shadow" means that the derived class is intentionally shadowing the base class name; the name from the base class is never found by name lookup on the derived class.
+all the members from the base class and the derived class are part of overload resolution.
+Each member which adds a new overload needs the "overload" attribute.  "shadow" means that the derived class is intentionally shadowing the base class name; the name from the base class is never found by name lookup on the derived class.
+If any member with a given name has the "shadow" attribute, every member with that name must have it.
+(Note that this means either none of the base class members with a given name are shadowed, or all of them are; more sophisticated models are possible, but this seems like a reasonable compromise in terms of complexity.)

+FIXME: is adding an override for a method from a base class allowed in a stable API?

 Accessing overridden members of the base class
 ----------------------------------------------

-Tentatively, ``super.foo()`` accesses foo from the base class, bypassing dynamic dispatch.
+Tentatively, ``super.foo()`` accesses foo from the parent class, bypassing dynamic dispatch.

 Extensions